 Travellers who are eligible to travel for compelling reasons and need a travel authorisation from the High Commissioner in French Polynesia must submit their application on the mes demarches online platform.
 These passengers will be informed of the validation of their request no later than 48-hours before flight departure.

-All visitors aged 12 years and over, regardless of health and vaccination status, must provide proof of a negative COVID-19 test (SARS-CoV-2 RT-PCR virus genome only) carried out less than 72-hours before boarding a flight to French Polynesia, or a negative Antigen test performed less than 48-hours before flight boarding.
-The results of this test must be negative and the medical certificate confirming this, issued by a Doctor, Hospital or Medical Clinic, must be presented to airline staff at flight check-in.
+The results of all tests must be negative and the medical certificate confirming this, issued by a Doctor, Hospital or Medical Clinic, must be presented to airline staff at flight check-in.
 Please consult Tahiti Tourisme and the Directorate of Health for more information on the type of test accepted.

 Mandatory test taken upon arrival in French Polynesia

-All visitors aged 6 years and over must submit to taking an RT-PCR self test upon arrival in French Polynesia.
+All resident and non-resident travellers aged 6 years and over must submit to taking an RT-PCR self test upon arrival in French Polynesia.
 A negative result is required before commencing your holiday.
-If a fully vaccinated traveller receives a positive test result, the passenger must complete a 10-day mandatory quarantine at their own expense on the island of Tahiti.
+If a fully vaccinated traveller receives a positive test result, the passenger must complete a 7-day mandatory quarantine at their own expense on the island of Tahiti.

 Mandatory quarantine conditions

-Any visitor aged 12 years and over who is not fully vaccinated must complete a 10-day mandatory quarantine on the island of Tahiti at the passenger's expense in a place of the passenger's choice.
+Any resident and non-resident traveller aged 12 years and over who is not fully vaccinated must complete a 10-day mandatory quarantine on the island of Tahiti at the passenger's expense in a place of the passenger's choice.
 Exception: an unvaccinated minor child aged under 18 years of age who is accompanied by a fully vaccinated parent or legal guardian will not be subject to quarantine but they will need to submit to taking two self-administered tests during their stay.
-These must be performed 4 and 8 days after arrival in Tahiti.
+These must be performed 2 and 5 days after arrival in Tahiti.
 A 10-day mandatory quarantine, including the family group, will be required if a positive result is returned.

 Unvaccinated minor children who are travelling alone are subject to the same conditions as an unvaccinated adult, however they must be accompanied by their legal guardian in the 10-day mandatory quarantine on the island of Tahiti.